dhomanhuri/busdev/SETUP.md

    - Triggers for auto-updating `updated_at`
    - Trigger for auto-creating user profile on signup

+### 3.1.
+Setup Storage Bucket (for Avatar Upload)

+1. Go to your Supabase project SQL Editor
+2. Run the script: `scripts/016_create_avatars_storage_bucket.sql`
+3. This will create:
+   - `avatars` storage bucket for user profile photos
+   - Storage policies for authenticated users to upload/manage their avatars
+   - Public read access for avatar images

+**Note:** If you get a "Bucket not found" error when uploading photos, make sure you've run this script!

 ### 4. Create First Admin User

 You can create the first admin user through Supabase Auth dashboard or run this SQL: